Home » Symptoms » Dog Symptoms A-Z » Oozing Skin Lesions

 Basics and possible causes

 A dog’s skin is a complex organ that serves as a barrier against external influences.
-It protects against mechanical damage, regulates body temperature, and prevents pathogens from entering.
+It protects against mechanical damage, regulates body temperature, and prevents the penetration of pathogens.
 Oozing skin lesions occur when this barrier function is disrupted for any reason.
 The disruption can be caused by physical, chemical, or biological factors.

 Other causes can be bacterial or fungal infections.
 Bacterial infections often occur secondarily after the skin barrier has been damaged by scratching or other mechanical influences.
 Fungal infections can also cause oozing skin lesions, especially in moist or poorly ventilated skin folds.

-In addition, systemic diseases, such as hormonal imbalances (e.g., hypothyroidism or Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
-A syndrome can be caused by various factors and is often complex in its diagnosis and treatment.), can make the skin more susceptible to infections and lead to oozing skin lesions.
+In addition, systemic diseases such as hormonal imbalances (e.g., hypothyroidism or Cushing’s syndrome) can make the skin more susceptible to infections and lead to oozing skin lesions.
 Environmental factors, such as high humidity or contact with irritating chemicals, can also weaken the skin barrier.

 Typical accompanying symptoms